seek-oss/seek.automation.stub/README.md

 When time permits, the usage tests will be replaced with unit tests.
 Since usage tests use the Stub and listen on the specified ports, if multiple branches of this projects are built on the same build machine, there could be a conflict.

+## License Information

+This is released under MIT license.
+All rights reserved by Behdad Darougheh.